CPK Insurance

 Frequently Asked Questions

 Dwelling coverage repairs the structure, personal property coverage helps replace belongings, and liability coverage can respond if someone is injured on your property.
-In Maryland, these protections are often reviewed together because storm, theft, and injury risks can overlap.
+These protections are often reviewed together because storm, theft, and injury risks can overlap.

 The biggest factors include coverage limits, deductibles, claims history, location, and policy endorsements.
-In Maryland, hurricane exposure, flood-prone areas, and local construction costs can also influence a quote.
+Hurricane exposure, flood-prone areas, and local construction costs can also influence a quote.

-Provide your address, home details, roof age, square footage, and any detached structures, then compare quotes from carriers active in Maryland.
+Provide your address, home details, roof age, square footage, and any detached structures, then compare quotes from multiple carriers.
 Ask specifically how the policy handles wind deductibles and whether you need separate flood coverage.

 No state legally mandates it, but if you have a mortgage your lender requires it and wants proof before closing.
 If you own the home outright it is optional, though going without leaves your largest asset uninsured.
 A quote gives you the proof of coverage a lender needs.